stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/grocery/README.md

 Render a checkbox and add inline styles to add or remove the text-decoration: line-through property based on the isChecked value.
 Set up functionality to toggle the isChecked state variable when the checkbox is clicked.

+### Local Storage

+localStorage is a built in object in web browsers that allows web applications to store key-value pairs locally within the user's browser

+To store data in localStorage, you can use the localStorage. setItem(key,value) method, where key is a unique identifier for the data being stored and value is the data you want to store.
+Note that the value parameter needs to be a string.

+Here is an example of how to use the localStorage.setItem()'

+localStorage.setItem('username', 'john')

+For example:

+const user = {
+name:'John'
+age:30,
+email:'john@gmail.com'
+}

+localStorage.setItem('user', JSON.stringify(user));

+const storedUser = JSON.parse(localStorage.getItem('user'));

+console.log(storedUser.name)
+console.log(storedUser.age)